 Despite Elin Wägner’s political activism, which at times pulled her away from her more literary writing, it was her output as an author of fiction which awarded her the greatest triumph.
 Selma Lagerlöf was a significant role model for Elin Wägner who, after Lagerlöf’s death, took on the task of writing her biography.
 She produced a two-volume set which was published in 1942 and 1943.
 It is probably this work which led to Elin Wägner being awarded a place in the Swedish Academy in 1944.
 She was given Hans Larsson’s place in the Academy, in a move which can be seen as compensation for her own frustrated dreams of wanting to read philosophy in her youth.
 In her inaugural speech she revealed great insight into her predecessor’s work.

 Elin Wägner died in Rösås, Kronoberg county, in 1949.
-She is buried at Norra cemetery in Lund.
+She is buried at Norra kyrkogården (The Northern Cemetery) in Lund.